parmegv/leap_doc/docs/design/soledad.md

 Soledad follows the U1DB synchronization protocol, with some changes:

-* Add the ability to flag some documents so they are not synchronized by default.
+* Add the ability to flag some documents so they are not synchronized by default (not fully supported yet).
 * Refuse to synchronize a document if it is encrypted and the MAC is incorrect.
 * Always use `https://<soledad_server_url>/user-<user_uid>` as the synchronization URL.

     doc = sol.create_doc({'some': 'data'})
     doc.syncable = False